wenbinyugroup/OpenSG/docs/user-guide/userguide.rst

 ==========

-OpenSG (Open Source Structural Analysis for Wind Turbine Blades) is a Python package designed for structural analysis of wind turbine blades using Mixed-Space-Galerkin (MSG) formulations and finite element methods.
+OpenSG (Open Source Structural Analysis for Wind Turbine Blades) is a Python package designed for structural analysis of wind turbine blades.

 Sandia Funding Statement
 ------------------------